Oxley (Qld)

 Oxley ranks among the top 25% of areas assessed nationally for overall employment performance

-Oxley in Queensland has a highly educated workforce with strong representation of professional services.
-Its unemployment rate is 2.3%, lower than the regional average.
+Oxley in Queensland has a highly educated workforce with professional services well represented.
+Its unemployment rate was 2.3% as of June 2025.

-Over the past year, employment stability has been relative.
-As of June 2025, 5,226 residents are employed, with an unemployment rate of 1.8% below Greater Brisbane's rate of 4.1%.
-Workforce participation is at 68.7%, slightly higher than Greater Brisbane's 64.5%.
-Leading employment industries include health care & social assistance, education & training, and professional & technical services.
+Over the past year, it maintained relative employment stability.
+As of that month, 5,226 residents were employed, with an unemployment rate 1.8% lower than Greater Brisbane's rate of 4.1%.
+Workforce participation was similar to Greater Brisbane at 68.7%.
+Leading industries for Oxley residents are health care & social assistance, education & training, and professional & technical services.

-Notably, education & training has a high concentration with employment levels at 1.4 times the regional average.
+Notably, education & training has employment levels 1.4 times the regional average.
 Conversely, transport, postal & warehousing shows lower representation at 3.7% compared to the regional average of 5.6%.
-While local employment opportunities exist, many residents commute elsewhere for work based on Census working population data.
-Between June 2024 and June 2025, employment in Oxley increased by 0.2%, with labour force increasing by 0.2% and unemployment remaining essentially unchanged.
-In comparison, Greater Brisbane recorded higher employment growth of 4.4%.
-State-level data for Queensland to Sep-25 shows employment contracted by 0.23% (losing 8,070 jobs), with the state unemployment rate at 4.2%, slightly lower than the national unemployment rate of 4.5%.
-Jobs and Skills Australia's national employment forecasts from May 2025 project national employment growth of 6.6% over five years and 13.7% over ten years, but growth varies significantly between industry sectors.
+Many residents commute elsewhere for work based on Census data.
+Over the year to June 2025, employment increased by 0.2% while labour force grew by 0.2%, with unemployment remaining essentially unchanged.
+Greater Brisbane recorded higher growth rates during this period.
+National employment forecasts from Jobs and Skills Australia, released in May 2025, project national employment growth of 6.6% over five years and 13.7% over ten years.
 Applying these projections to Oxley's employment mix suggests local growth of approximately 6.8% over five years and 14.0% over ten years.

 Frequently Asked Questions - Employment